-See Hyundai Steel VR at 4 and 11.
-See Hyundai Steel Case Brief at 17-18 (citing Government of Sri Lanka v.
+145 See Hyundai Steel VR at 4 and 11.

+146 See Hyundai Steel Case Brief at 18 (citing Government of Sri Lanka v.
 United States, 308 F. Supp.
 3d 1373 (CIT 2018) (Government of Sri Lanka v.
 United States)).

-144 See Hyundai Steel Case Brief at 17 (citing Final Affirmative Countervailing Duty Determination: Stainless Steel Sheet and Strip in Coils from the Republic of Korea, 64 FR 30636 (June 8, 1999) (Stainless Steel Sheet and Strip Korea Final)).
+147 See Hyundai Steel Case Brief at 18 (citing Final Affirmative Countervailing Duty Determination: Stainless Steel Sheet and Strip in Coils from the Republic of Korea, 64 FR 30636 (June 8, 1999) (Stainless Steel Sheet and Strip Korea Final)).

-145 See Hyundai Steel Case Brief at 18-19.
+148 See Hyundai Steel Case Brief at 19-20.

-at issue was the Guaranteed Price Scheme (GPS), where Commerce assessed reimbursements in isolation from the overall GPS program and concluded they were a financial contribution in the form of a direct transfer of funds and a benefit.
+- in the form of a direct transfer of funds and a benefit.
 The CIT reversed Commerce's determination concluding that the reimbursement was not a financial contribution and did not constitute a benefit.
-146

-• In Stainless Steel Sheet and Strip Korea Final, after verification Commerce reversed its preliminary determination and found that the exact program at issue in this proceeding was not countervailable because the exemptions were merely a vehicle for a company to "recover its investments costs."
+149 - In Stainless Steel Sheet and Strip Korea Final, after verification Commerce reversed its preliminary determination and found that the exact program at issue in this proceeding was not countervailable because the exemptions were merely a vehicle for a company to "recover its investments costs."
 Similarly, Commerce should revisit its finding and find that the usage fee exemptions are not countervailable in this case.
-147
+150